soumyadeep729/Expense-Monitoring-System/README.md

 # Expense-Monitoring-System
-Built a full-stack Expense Monitoring web app using HTML, CSS, JavaScript, Node.js, and SQL, featuring secure authentication, REST APIs, and an interactive dashboard with charts for expense tracking.
+Expense Tracker is a responsive web application built using HTML, CSS, and JavaScript.
+It allows users to add, view, and delete income and expense transactions, automatically calculates balances, and stores data using browser localStorage to retain information after page reloads